algorithmiaio/dev-center/_pages/client-guides/android.md

 So far you've created your data collection and checked and updated directory permissions.
 Now you're ready to upload the text file that you created at the beginning of the guide to your data collection using the Data API.

-**Note:** If you want to follow along and don't wish to upload the file programatically you can upload <a href="/data_assets/burning_daylight.txt">Chapter One Burning Daylight, by Jack London</a> file to your data collection by navigating to your [Hosted Data](https://algorithmia.com/data/hosted) and dragging and dropping the file into `nlp_directory`.
+**Note:** If you want to follow along and don't wish to upload the file programatically you can upload <a href="{{ site.baseurl }}/data_assets/burning_daylight.txt">Chapter One Burning Daylight, by Jack London</a> file to your data collection by navigating to your [Hosted Data](https://algorithmia.com/data/hosted) and dragging and dropping the file into `nlp_directory`.

 First create a variable that holds the path to your data collection and the text file you will be uploading: